ArtificialDon2/ai-automations-notes/troubleshooting-library.md

 **What happened:** Ollama refused to start because port 11434 was busy.
 **Why:** An old Ollama process was still running in the background.
 **Fix:**
+ - `ollama list     # shows installed models`
+ `ollama run <model-name>   # starts the model you want`
- - Checked with netstat -ano | findstr 11434
+ - Check with `netstat -ano | findstr 11434` (if we're not sure what's hogging the port)
- - Found the process in Task Manager and killed it.
+ - Find the process in Task Manager and kill it.
- - Restarted Ollama with `Ollama serve`.
+ - Restart Ollama with `Ollama serve`.

 ---